vaaishnavi/vaaishnavi/README.md

 <h1>Hi there 👋</h1>
 <p>
-  I'm Vaishnavi (VHY-sh-nuh-vee) a 2nd year undergraduate student majoring in Computer Science (Concentration: Intelligence and Human-Computer Interaction) and minoring in Industrial Design at Georgia Tech!
+  I'm Vaishnavi (VHY-sh-nuh-vee) a 2nd year undergraduate student majoring in Computer Science (Concentration: Intelligence and Human-Computer Interaction) at Georgia Tech!
 I'm super into developing human-centered products that positively impact lives.
 Apart from tech, I LOVE taking pictures with my digital camera, trying all kinds of foods (I do a monthly food dump on my Instagram) and making video essays!
 </p>

 ---